roskakori/chatmaid/README.md

 python build_chatmaid.py
 ```

-If you improved the code, feel free to fork chatmaid on bitbuckt and submit a
+If you improved the code, feel free to fork chatmaid on Github and submit a
 pull request.